-From the parking lot, you must next consider the shortest accessible path to the front door.
-There should be no steps, no steep slope, and no unstable surfaces.
+You must also consider the shortest accessible path to the front door.
+There should be no steps, no steep slopes, and no unstable surfaces.
 The pathway should utilize a firm, stable, and slip-resistant surface that creates a path at least 36” wide.
-The front door itself should have a threshold of ½” in height or less and should avoid use of a surface mat – they may become a tripping hazard.
+The front door itself should have a threshold of ½” in height or less and should avoid the use of a surface mat – they may become a tripping hazard.

 Accessible restrooms are another vital consideration to include in your planning.
 We always advocate for restroom placement to be visible and close to the main entrance.
 We suggest to many organizations the concept of a “family restroom” in addition to the men’s and women’s restrooms.
 These private rooms have a larger space to maneuver as an individual or a family and meet the needs of a variety of conceivable visitors.

 Lastly, elevators are a substantial component of ensuring your facility is accessible to all.
 An elevator, like restrooms, should be visible and close to the main entrance.
 The entrance space outside of the elevator cab should be large enough for waiting without impeding on another keyspace, while its inside buttons must clearly communicate the floor location.